 “Moore explores the Green Man concept and shows how we can attune to the spirit of our own household as well as save seeds for a sustainable eco-future.
 Her book is an adventure in magical and practical Earth awareness.” – reviewed in Nexus magazine, Feb – March 2012

-Master dowser with over 30 years experience, Alanna helped to found the New South Wales Dowsing Society in 1984 and is now a patron of the Australian Dowsers Society.
+Master dowser with over 30 years experience, Alanna Moore helped to found the New South Wales Dowsing Society in 1984 and is now a patron of the Australian Dowsers Society.
 She is the author of seven books, has made 21 films and has produced several magazines about dowsing in Australia since 1982.

-She has extensively travelled around Australia teaching dowsing and geomancy, and building Power Towers to enhance plant growth.
+She has extensively traveled around Australia teaching dowsing and geomancy, and building Power Towers to enhance plant growth.
 Since 2000 she has been an international speaker and teacher, presenting in New Zealand, Malaysia, Taiwan, Holland, Poland, Sweden, UK and Ireland.
 Alanna is also a permaculture farmer and teacher specialising in ‘sensitive permaculture’ design.

 - Out of Stock-100%